thapelocodes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * **Empty Casks** File 23: Finds all empty files and directories in the current directory and all sub-directories.
 * **101-gifs** File 24: Lists all files with .gif extension.
 * **102-acrostic** File 25: Decodes acrostics that use the first letter of each line.
+* **103-the_biggest_fan** File 26: Parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.